dispatchrun/dispatch-py/README.md

 - **Transactional Workflows**
 - **Multi-Tenant Data Pipelines**

-Dispatch differs from alternative solutions by allowing developers top write simple Python code as if it was a local application: it has a **minimal API footprint**, which usually only requires using a function decorator (no complex framework to learn), failure recovery is built-in by default for transient
+Dispatch differs from alternative solutions by allowing developers to write simple Python code as if it was a local application: it has a **minimal API footprint**, which usually only requires using a function decorator (no complex framework to learn), failure recovery is built-in by default for transient